 Our capital and Irelands most densely populated city, Dublin is a fantastic place to start any honeymoon tour of Ireland due to the wealth of cultural activities available in the city and its surrounding areas and the host of exciting touring options available.
 Some notable attractions we think that we think are worth mentioning here include Christchurch Cathedral, Trinity College and The Guinness Storehouse to name but a few.

 For your first night here you’ll be staying right in the city in the super luxurious Shelbourne Hotel.
 Always a popular honeymoon hotel, the Shelbourne has been welcoming couples through its doors since it opened in 1824 and even today continues to offer the highest standards of accommodation and service.
-With the city centre so close to the hotel you are enabled to explore much of the city on foot from your place of residence.
+With the city center so close to the hotel you are enabled to explore much of the city on foot from your place of residence.

-Today you have a decision to make regarding your choice of route to your accommodation in the Cliff house Hotel this evening, the most direct of which will take you through historic Kilkenny where you will have the opportunity to visit Saint Canice Cathedral or Kilkenny Castle.
-Alternatively, should you choose the longer route; you will be travelling via the coast of Wicklow and Wexford.
+Today you have a decision to make regarding your choice of route to your accommodation in the Cliff House Hotel this evening, the most direct of which will take you through historic Kilkenny where you will have the opportunity to visit Saint Canice Cathedral or Kilkenny Castle.
+Alternatively, should you choose the longer route; you will be traveling via the coast of Wicklow and Wexford.
 You’re spoilt for choice today as even a third option awaits your consideration; you could choose instead to pass by Glendalough where you will find lovely lakeside romantic walks

 Today on your journey to Kenmare there are a number of stops we recommend including Cork City, Blarney Castle and the town of Cobh.
 The port town of Cobh is one of much historical significance for the people of Ireland and those abroad with Irish ancestry as the location where millions of Irish citizens said their final goodbyes to their home as they emigrated to countries such as the US and Canada in the 18th and 19th centuries.

 Cobh was also the final port of the ill-fated Titanic in 1912 before she set off on her one and only voyage.
 Two great museums in the area pay tribute to these events and both are well worth visiting if you’re given the opportunity.
 Travel further west then to Cork City.
 The city is home to fantastic shops, bars, restaurants and cafes, Shandon Church which is well worth a visit as well as the English Market.
-Before departing Cork why not pay a visit to the world famous Blarney Castle, legend has it that those who climb to the top and kiss the Blarney stone will be forever endowed with the gift of the gab
+Before departing Cork why not pay a visit to the world-famous Blarney Castle, legend has it that those who climb to the top and kiss the Blarney Stone will be forever endowed with the gift of the gab

-Kenmare where the Park Hotel is located is perfectly situated for guests to explore the world famous Ring of Kerry.
+Kenmare, where the Park Hotel is located, is perfectly situated for guests to explore the world-famous Ring of Kerry.
 This stunning driving route will take you past magnificently beautiful coastal scenery, majestic mountains and through a countryside dotted with quaint towns and villages that even in recent years have kept a great deal of their distinctive Irish heritage and character.

-Your journey will then continue around the ring until you come across the town of Ballinskelligs which is home to another beautiful sandy beach and on from there visit Valentia Island.
+Your journey will then continue around the ring until you come across the town of Ballinskelligs which home to another beautiful sandy beach is and on from there visit Valentia Island.
 Here a striking combination of period buildings & houses await discovery, most notably The Royal Hotel and the former Transatlantic Cable Buildings on the waterfront.
 With so much to see and experience the Ring of Kerry is the perfect romantic getaway and may well be the highlight of your honeymoon in Ireland!

 An early start is preferable today should you wish to experience as much of the luxury that surrounds Dromoland Castle as possible.
 The Castle itself is steeped in history; its roots stretch back many generations to the year 1014 when the son of Brian Boru held a fortress here.
 The hotel you will be residing in however was actually built in 1800 and began catering to guests in the early 1960s.